clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 Completion
 ----------

-When the 3DS Method is finished, the hidden iframe will HTTP POST a form with the value ``threeDSMethodData`` to the ``threeDSMethodNotificationURL``.
+When the 3DS Method is finished, the hidden iframe will HTTP POST a form to the ``threeDSMethodNotificationURL``.

-This body can be used to identify the request.
+The POST body will contain the value ``threeDSMethodData``,  which can used to identify the request.

-The ``application/x-www-form-urlencoded`` form body looks like:
+An example ``application/x-www-form-urlencoded`` body:

 .. code-block::

    threeDSMethodData=eyJ0aHJlZURTTWV0aG9kRGF0YSI6ICJkNDYxZjEwNS0xNzkyLTQwN2YtOTVmZi05YTQ5NmZkOTE4YTkifQ==